Oegma2/springmonkey-gcc/README.md

 # springmonkey
-Learning CI/CD with Java Spring
+Learning CI/CD with C and deploying to Kubernetes